scleeza/ML-Projects/Titanic-ML-master/README.md

 - __Feature Engineering:__
     * Have age from continuous number into categorical bins
-    * Use to title to verified sex/age
+    * Clean text feature "Title"
-    * create new feature "family size" by sum up parents and childern
+    * Create new feature "family size" by sum up parents and childern
-    * one-hot-label to categorical features, and Standarscaler() for numericals.
+    * One-hot-label to categorical features, and Standarscaler() for numericals.

 - __ML Models:__